 Same Reserve Zone Export Transaction is defined in Section III.1.10.7(f)(iii) of Market Rule 1.

-Sanctionable Behavior is defined in Section III.B.3 of Appendix B of Market Rule 1.

 Schedule, Schedules, Schedule 1, 2, 3, 4 and 5 are references to the individual or collective schedules to Section IV.A. of the Tariff.

 Schedule 20A Service Provider (SSP) is defined in Schedule 20A to Section II of this Tariff.